logaretm/vee-validate/docs/content/guide/composition-api/handling-forms.md

 Before we get to submitting forms, there are a few things to keep in mind.

-The main goal of the composition API is enable you to add validation logic to your components and UI.
-So in real world examples `useField` will be called in `TextField` and `SelectField` components, while `useForm` will be called in their parent form component.
+The main goal of the composition API is to enable you to add validation logic to your components and UI.
+So in real-world examples `useField` will be called in `TextField` and `SelectField` components, while `useForm` will be called in their parent form component.

-vee-validate exposes useful defaults to help you handle form submissions whether you submit them using JavaScript or native HTML submissions, in most cases you would like to make sure all your fields are valid before you submit the form, this is done for you by default.
+vee-validate exposes useful defaults to help you handle form submissions whether you submit them using JavaScript or native HTML submissions, in most cases, you would like to make sure all your fields are valid before you submit the form, this is done for you by default.

 ### JavaScript Submissions (AJAX)

-Mainly you will be using the `handleSubmit` function to create submission handlers for your forms, the `handleSubmit` function accepts a callback which receives the final form values, which is very convient since you don't normally have access to the form values in the parent component.
+Mainly you will be using the `handleSubmit` function to create submission handlers for your forms, the `handleSubmit` function accepts a callback that receives the final form values, which is very convenient since you don't normally have access to the form values in the parent component.

 ```vue
 <template>